2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 By Flight

-Flying is often the fastest and sometimes the cheapest option, especially if you book early.
+Flying is often the fastest and occasionally the cheapest option, especially if you book early.

 Budget airlines like Ryanair, easyJet, and Wizz Air offer affordable flights to Amsterdam Schiphol Airport (AMS) from major European cities.

 Once you land, it’s only a 15-minute train ride to Amsterdam Centraal Station, the city’s main hub.
-Check other options on how to get from Amsterdam airport to the centre here.
+Check out other options for how to get from Amsterdam Airport to the centre here.

 Tips on How to Buy an Amsterdam Train Ticket from the Airport for First Timers